-(1) Non-IFRS measure - see "Non-IFRS Measures" section within this MD&A.
+(1) Non-IFRS financial measure - see "Non-IFRS Financial Measures and Ratios" section within this MD&A.

-During the Q2 2023, the Company paid 2022 PITA tax and SRB expenses of US\$178.1 million in aggregate associated with Jasmine/Ban Yen, Manora and Nong Yao.
+During Q3 2023, the Company paid 2023 half-year taxes in accordance with the Petroleum Income Tax Act ("PITA") of US\$29 million in aggregate, associated with income generated from the Manora and Nong Yao oil fields.